JulianDicken/Broadcast/README.md

 }
 ```
 This is the default configuration.
-To disable a flag remove it from the macro :
+To disable a flag simply remove it from the macro :
 ```js
 #macro BROADCAST_SAFETY_FLAGS BROADCAST_SAFETY_LEVEL.DISPATCH